Pan-Euro-Mediterranean (PEM): upcoming changes to the preferential rules of origin

-The changes affect companies in the EU and Switzerland that use BEX software.
+The changes will continue to affect companies in the EU and Switzerland that use BEX software.
 Companies in the UK are not affected.
 The rules will not be changed for countries outside the PEM zone, such as South Korea, Mexico, Japan, and Canada.

-This article is the central location for all currently known and forthcoming specialist information, instructions and calls to action.
+This article is the central location for all currently known and forthcoming specialist information, instructions, and calls to action (as of 10/2025).
+If you use the GENESYS software, it is essential that you read and implement the following instructions.

 What are PEM and the Regional Convention?

 It turned out to be difficult to amend a large number of agreements at the same time.
 The aim was not to jeopardize the system of identical rules of origin.
 For this reason, the rules of origin were combined into a separate set of rules in 2013 – the so-called Regional Convention.
-From then on, the free trade agreements referred only to the rules of the Regional Convention for the origin protocol, which sets out the rules for the preferential origin of goods.
+In the free trade agreements, the so-called dynamic reference was henceforth used in the origin protocol, in which the rules for preferential origin of goods are established, to refer to the rules of the Regional Convention.
 In order to change the rules of origin, the change only needs to be made in the Regional Convention and no longer needs to be implemented in all bilateral preferential agreements.
+Nevertheless, amendments require confirmation at national level, which is why they cannot enter into force on the exact date.

 The contracting parties have agreed on such a change to the rules of origin from January 1, 2025.
 The Pan-Euro-Med matrix describes which countries from the PEM zone have concluded agreements with each other and are therefore allowed to cumulate.
 The application of the Regional Convention is indicated by a date with the suffix “(C)”.
-The change in the rules from January 1, 2025 is marked with an “(R)”.
+The use of the revised rules is marked with an “(R)”.

 What will change?